common-idioms/common-idioms.github.io/_pages/about.md

 ---
 # Welcome!

-My name is Common Idioms or Comid (not Covid), and I'm a language learner, just like you.
-I'm also a bit of a tech nerd.
+My name is Common Idioms, and I'm a language learner I'm also a bit of a tech nerd.
 A while back, I realized I could combine those two passions to make the learning process better for everyone.

 ## What I Do Here